 Losing your licence

 In most cases, the magistrate must cancel your licence and disqualify you from driving for a certain amount of time.
-This will depend on your BAC.
+The will depend on your charge and when the offence happened.
+The law is getting tougher for drink drivers.
+All drivers who are caught drink driving after 29 April 2018 must have their licence or permit cancelled if they have one.

-If the magistrate convicts you of drink driving, and your BAC reading was less than 0.10 per cent, the magistrate will cancel your licence and disqualify you from driving for at least six months.
-If your reading was 0.10 per cent or more, they will cancel your licence and disqualify you from driving for at least:
+If your reading was 0.070 per cent or more, they will cancel your licence and disqualify you from driving for at least:

 - 10 months if BAC 0.10 or more but less than 0.11